Christian M. 6 min read

 • Use firewalls together strategically, such as router firewalls for basic filtering and NGFW or FWaaS for advanced threat detection.

-Firewalls – FAQs
+Firewalls for businesses – FAQs

 Our business broadband experts answer commonly asked questions on firewalls in UK businesses.